MarkCWirt/MIDIUtil/documentation/Extending.rst

 structure, discarding the most significant byte).
 Again, the MIDI specification determines the number of bytes used in the data payload.

-The event time should be converted to MIDI variable-length data with the w``riteVarLength()`` function before writing to the stream (as shown above).
+All MIDI events begin with a time, which is stored in a slightly bizarre variable-length format.
+This time should be converted to MIDI variable-length data with the ``writeVarLength()`` function before writing to the stream.
-The MIDI standard utilizes a slightly bizarre variable length data record.
-In it, only seven bits of a word are used to store data; the eighth bit signifies if more bytes encoding the value follow.
+In the MIDI standard's variable length data only seven bits of a word are used to store data; the eighth bit signifies if more bytes encoding the value follow.
 The total length may be 1 to 3 bytes, depending upon the size of the value encoded.
 The ``writeVarLength()`` function takes care of this conversion for you.

 Now the data is written to the binary object ``self.MIDIdata``, which is the actual MIDI-encoded data stream.
 As per the MIDI standard, first we